cs31415/cs31415.github.io/writings/palm-springs-diary.md

 ![Salton Sea Beach](../../../img/salton-sea-beach.jpg)
 <span class="credit">Chandra Sivaraman</span>

- AI to measure quality of social media feeds based on user specified parameters. #ideas
 - Same ho hum breakfast today.
 Left hotel at 10:30 for Salton Sea, a massive lake formed in the early 1900s when a dam on an irrigation canal from the Colorado broke and water flooded into the Salton Sink, a depression in the Imperial Valley.
 It has been kept replenished by farm runoff, which unfortunately also makes the water toxic.
 It has been shrinking for years.
 It was once a popular recreational destination with resorts dotting the coast that are now largely abandoned.
 - The route is flanked by inhospitable desert on both sides with railway tracks to the left.
 Goods trains pass intermittently.
 There are some fields from time to time and we wonder how any agriculture is possible in this terrain and soil.
 Apparently the soil is highly fertile, being alluvial silt deposited by rivers flowing into the basin.
 The water comes from the Colorado via canals and other smaller rivers.
 - At first sight, the sea looks massive.
 Apparently the burst dam resulted in Colorado water flowing into the depression for two whole years.